Woman Shocked When Dog Finds Sex Toy In Bushes, Endures Heckling When Pooch Won’t Stop Chewing On It

 — Sophie McGrattan (@__smcgrattan) January 18, 2018

 Following the harrowing incident, Sophie said she will not take Bella for a walk on that particular route again because she’s concerned about what goes on in the area.
-She admitted she was “pure raging at Bella” for a short time because she was “absolutely mortified” about the entire ordeal, but realized the dog didn’t know any better, according to The Daily Mail.
+She admitted she was “pure raging at Bella” for a short time because she was “absolutely mortified” about the entire ordeal, but realized the dog didn’t know any better, according to the Daily Mail.

 Horrible ???????????? she needs her mouth washed with soap ASAP